hackclub/hackclub/workshops/notes_to_self/README.md

 If we save and look at our local storage, we see `notes` paired with ... nothing?

 The gotcha about local storage is that it saves everything in strings, and its methods only take string arguments.
 This is a little frustrating, but easily solved, using a function called `JSON.stringify()`.
-We can convert things that are not strings to properly formatted JSON strings.
+We can convert things that are not strings to properly formatted JavaScript Object Notation (JSON) strings.

 Let's change the previous statement to this: